osmlab/atlas-checks/docs/checks/pedestrianAreaOverlappingEdgeCheck.md

 #### Description

-The purpose of this check is to identify pedestrian areas overlapping with roads that are not snapped to roads.
+The purpose of this check is to flag pedestrian areas that are not properly snapped to its intersecting/overlapping edges.
 Pedestrian areas are defined as *Ways* with highway=PEDESTRIAN and area=YES tags.
 Overlapping roads are *Edges* with any highway=** except highway=path, highway=steps, highway=footway, and highway=pedestrian tag, which are too narrow to allow vehicle access.
 This check only applies to pedestrian areas where all points of intersection with roads are not snapped.
 To be considered overlapping,